 Choosing whether to get your Master’s degree is a huge decision.
 I didn’t say big, I said huge!
 Most Master’s degree programs take 1 ½ – 2 years to complete.
-If you are someone who has busy summer travels, it may take you 2 ½ years, like it has taken me.
-I had to take summer’s off for traveling to different entertainment festivals and for opportunities to advance in that area of my career.
+If you are someone who has busy summer travels, it may take 2 ½ years, like it is taking me.
+I have to take summer’s off for traveling to different entertainment festivals and for opportunities to advance in that area of my career.

 The first thing to decide is:

 Why do I want to do this?
 Now, the “why” only matters to you.
 Whatever your “why” is, it must be big….
 I mean really big!
 Because your “why” is the only thing that is going to get you through the times that might seem like the hardest times of your life.
 I say this because if you, like me, have any other goals and ambitions, they will all have to be put to the side and put on hold for the time that you are in school.
 If you work a full-time job, your day is gone after work and school assignments.